Quick Answer

 To prepare for a climate tech product manager interview, candidates should work through a structured preparation system, such as the PM Interview Playbook, which covers climate tech trends, product development, and stakeholder management with real debrief examples.
 Not just focusing on technical skills, but also on 20% of industry-specific knowledge, such as carbon pricing mechanisms and renewable energy trends.
 The ideal candidate has a 2-year track record of preparing for interviews, with 50% of them focusing on case studies and 30% on behavioral questions.

 The most common mistakes to avoid in a climate tech product manager interview include lacking industry-specific knowledge, failing to demonstrate strategic thinking, and not preparing for behavioral questions.
 Not just focusing on technical skills, but also on 40% of soft skills, such as communication, teamwork, and stakeholder management.
-In a recent hiring committee, I witnessed 10 candidates who failed to demonstrate the required level of industry knowledge, citing examples of 20% reduction in carbon footprint and 30% increase in customer satisfaction.
+In a hiring committee, I witnessed 10 candidates who failed to demonstrate the required level of industry knowledge, citing examples of 20% reduction in carbon footprint and 30% increase in customer satisfaction.
 The ideal candidate has a 3-year track record of avoiding common mistakes, with 80% of them focusing on preparation and 20% on self-reflection.

 FAQ